Java vs Kotlin: An Honest Comparison

 Faster development

-Because Kotlin is known for its brevity, it, therefore, requires less time for developers to write code and check it for bugs and errors.
-This, in turn, allows faster time-to-market and is a big benefit.
+Because Kotlin is known for its brevity, it requires less time for developers to write code and check it for bugs and errors.
+In addition, it has more concise and expressive syntax compared to Java.
+This makes Kotlin easier to read and understand, reduces boilerplate code greatly, and minimizes the number of errors in the code.

-No null pointers, fewer lines of code, an array of features that ensure seamless performance – Kotlin takes really good care of the app’s quality.
-As well, the minimal number of code lines leaves less space for bugs and errors which is a plus as well.
+No null pointers, fewer lines of code, and an array of features that ensure seamless performance – Kotlin takes really good care of the app’s quality.
+The minimal number of code lines also leaves less space for bugs and errors, which is a plus.

 Cost-saving

-First, Kotlin ensures robust and high-quality performance which means saving money on debugging.
-Second, Kotlin is fully interoperable with Java so the integration of Kotlin does not mean you will need to revamp your whole ecosystem.
+First, Kotlin ensures robust and high-quality performance, which means saving money on debugging.
+Second, Kotlin is fully interoperable with Java so its integration does not mean you will need to revamp your whole ecosystem.

 10